bobbingwide/oik-themes/readme.txt

 Tags:  themes, server, shortcodes, FREE, premium Requires at least: 3.5
 Tested up to: 3.6.1
-Stable tag: 0.3
+Stable tag: 0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-oik-themes server for FREE and Themium oik-themes
+oik-themes server for FREE, Themium and Bespoke oik-themes

 == Installation ==
 1. Upload the contents of the oik-themes plugin to the `/wp-content/plugins/oik-themes' directory
 1. Activate the oik-themes plugin through the 'Plugins' menu in WordPress
+1. Visit Settings > Permalinks to properly register the new custom post types ( oik-themes, oik_themeversion and oik_themiumversion )
 1. To support oik Premium themes use oik options > Server settings to define a secure folder used to store uploaded zip files
 1. Also install and activate either oik-edd or oik-woo to allow the creation of API keys